-These Camping Bean Burritos with Chipotle Peppers are flavorful, protein-packed, and are ready start-to-finish in about 10 minutes.
+This Easy Camping Recipe features Bean Burritos with Chipotle Peppers.
+They’re flavorful, protein-packed, and are ready start-to-finish in about 10 minutes.

 Hello campers, hikers, and adventurers!
-If you’re planning on cooking outdoors soon, and want to catch up on any of the ‘Glamping’ recipes from my trip Out West, click here!
+Are you planning a trip?
+Do you need to plan ahead with an easy camping recipe or two?
 This past summer, when I wasn’t hiking into canyons and sleeping under the stars, I was eating.
 We cooked most of our own food along our route, but I found out something about campground cooking– it’s HOT.

 Campground Cooking Tips: